-In the first meeting, the conspirators spent a lot of time organizing themselves, denouncing Joseph as a fallen prophet and discussing how Joseph could be overthrown.
+In the first meeting, the conspirators spent a lot of time organizing themselves, denouncing Joseph as a fallen prophet and proceeded to consider how Joseph could be overthrown.
 By the end of the second meeting, the conspirators began to say that Joseph would have to be killed.
-When Joseph heard this, he said he hoped they would be spared because of their youth.
-Nevertheless, he advised:
+When Joseph heard this, he said he hoped they would be spared, but continued: